frcs/colour-transfer/README.md

 F. Pitié and A. Kokaram (2007) In 4th IEE European Conference on Visual Media Production (CVMP'07).
 London, November.

+[Pitie08] Enhancement of Digital Photographs Using Color Transfer Techniques.
+F. Pitié, A. Kokaram and R. Dahyot (2008).
+Single-Sensor Imaging.
+Sep 2008, 295 -321
 ```

 Pictures on this webpage are released free of copyrights.
 Please cite our publications when using our code and pictures.